mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 passengers, and therefore allows a ship to carry middle and high passage passengers without carrying a trained steward on board.

-Ship’s Locker
+Ship's Locker
-Every ship has a ship’s locker.
+Every ship has a ship's locker.
 Typical equipment carried aboard will include protective clothing, vacc suits, weapons such as shotguns or pistols, ammunition, compasses and survival aids, and portable shelters.
 The contents of the locker are defined only when they

 need to be but always contains vacc suits and other useful items.
-The ship’s locker is usually protected by a biometric lock keyed to the ship’s offi cers.
+The ship's locker is usually protected by a biometric lock keyed to the ship's offi cers.

 Vehicles and Drones
 A spacecraft can carry a number of smaller ships, vehicles and